How to Get Booked for Speaking Using Your Website

 Here’s what your website actually needs to support those bigger goals.

 Most service provider websites are built to attract clients.
 When your goal shifts to speaking, media, or brand partnerships, the signals your website sends need to shift too — and most don’t.
-Here are three of the most common ways a website signals the wrong thing to the people who could be booking you:
+Here’s how each of these three mistakes plays out:

 A misaligned website doesn’t just fail to get you booked, it actively loses you opportunities.
 Organizers who can’t quickly identify your expertise and stage presence will move on without ever reaching out.

-I know a tech conference organizer who was vetting potential keynote speakers and clicked through to a website.
+I know an organizer who was vetting potential keynote speakers for a regional medical symposium and clicked through to a practitioner’s website.
 The hero image was a close-up photo of someone holding a coffee cup.
-The organizer’s immediate read was “coach or consultant,” not “industry expert.”
+The organizer’s immediate read was “wellness coach,” not “clinical expert.”
 They moved on.
-The speaker never knew the opportunity existed.

 Service Provider Site vs. Speaker Site